-The Compensation and Governance Committee believes that the amounts of fiscal year 2015 actual total compensation for the named executive officers are consistent with these objectives and the competitive market.
+The Compensation and Governance Committee believes that the amounts of fiscal year 2016 actual total compensation for the named executive officers are consistent with these objectives and the competitive market.
 Based on its review, the Compensation and Governance Committee believes total compensation for each of the named executive officers is reasonable and not excessive.
-The compensation of the named executive officers is described in the "Compensation Discussion and Analysis," the compensation tables and the accompanying narrative on pages 19 to 37 of this Proxy Statement.
+The compensation of the named executive officers is described in the "Compensation Discussion and Analysis," the compensation tables and the accompanying narrative on pages 19 to 38 of this Proxy Statement.
 The "Compensation Discussion and Analysis" and the accompanying tables and narrative provide a comprehensive review of our executive compensation program and its elements, objectives and rationale.
 Shareholders are urged to read that disclosure before voting on this proposal.

-For the reasons stated above, the Board of Directors is requesting approval of the following non-binding resolution:
+For the reasons stated above and pursuant to Section 14A of the Securities Exchange Act, the Board of Directors is requesting approval of the following non-binding resolution:

-"RESOLVED, that our shareholders approve, on a non-binding advisory basis, the compensation of the named executive officers as disclosed in the Proxy Statement for the 2015 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the fiscal year 2015 Summary Compensation Table, the other related tables and the accompanying narrative."
+"RESOLVED, that our shareholders approve, on a non-binding advisory basis, the compensation of the named executive officers as disclosed in the Proxy Statement for the 2016 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the fiscal year 2016 Summary Compensation Table, the other related tables and the accompanying narrative."